kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 ## Concepts

+What is an **AZ** ?

+An Availability Zone (AZ) is a unit of infrastructure made up of one or more isolated or separate data centres located in a specific geographical region where public cloud services are hosted and operated.

 OVHcloud provides a robust and adaptable infrastructure, designed to meet a wide variety of use cases through deployment models that balance cost-effectiveness, redundancy and fault tolerance.
 These different options allow users to choose the approach best suited to their resilience, availability and performance requirements.

 1. **1-AZ Region**: These single-zone regions are ideal for workloads where cost optimisation is a priority.
 They are ideally suited to general needs such as storage, backup or applications whose availability requirements do not call for multi-zone redundancy.
 They offer a good compromise between reliability, performance and cost control.